 In his work for the Institute, Dan brings together many disciplines and issues — such as street design, public safety, economic development and land-use planning — to create a holistic vision for healthy communities that are pedestrian- and bicycle-friendly.
 He is considered an international expert in walkability, bikeability, traffic calming, and road diets.

 In the 1970s, Burden co-founded Bikecentennia , along with his wife Lys, and he led a bicycling expedition from Alaska to Argentina.
 He and Lys also worked with 90 governmental agencies to develop the longest recreation trail in the world: the 4,300-mile-long TransAmerica Bicycle Trail.
 In 1977, Burden worked to create the Bicycle Federation of America and served as its director for its first two years of operation.
 Beginning in 1980, he served as the country’s first statewide Bicycle and Pedestrian Coordinator–which soon became a model for other statewide programs throughout the nation.

-He worked as a bicycle consultant in China for the United Nations in 1994, and he has been to Australia and many European countries to walk and photograph their great cities.
-His pictures have been published in the New York Times, National Geographic, Better Homes and Gardens, Sierra Club calendars, and the Weekly Reader.
+Burden worked as a bicycle consultant in China for the United Nations in 1994, and he has traveled extensively to walk, bike, and photograph cities across the globe.
+His photographs have appeared in the New York Times, National Geographic, Better Homes and Gardens, Sierra Club calendars, and the Weekly Reader.

-In 1996, Dan sought to expand his reach and ability to really change the world, so he and Lys co-founded another non-profit organization, Walkable Communities, Inc., which helped communities become more walkable by trimming down bloated streets.
+In 1996, seeking to expand his impact and reach, Burden and his wife founded another non-profit organization, Walkable Communities, Inc., which helped communities become more walkable by trimming down bloated streets.
 He explained then that the county’s focus on auto traffic has devastated other means of transportation — walking, cycling, and transit.
 By replacing excess car lanes with bike paths, grassy buffers, and more welcoming pedestrian routes, he helped towns open up spaces for walkers and bikers, while reducing the stress of driving.